 Toe Walking: Symptoms and Treatments

-Toe walking in children, a condition where they walk on the balls of their feet without the heels touching the ground, often perplexes parents and healthcare professionals alike.
+Toe walking in children, a condition where they walk on the balls of their feet without the heels touching the ground often perplexes parents and healthcare professionals alike.
 While it can be a common phase in toddlers, persistent toe walking may indicate underlying medical conditions.

 Secure your health with a second opinion.
 Make informed decisions and book your appointment today!

-Get A Second OpinionWhat is Toe Walking?
+Get A Second OpinionHow common is toe walking?

 Causes of Toe Walking